 FAQs on 3D Shapes

 A shape or a solid that has three dimensions is called a 3D shape.
-They have a face, edge, and vertex.
+3D shapes have faces, edges, and vertices.
+They have a surface area that includes the area of all their faces.
 The space occupied by these shapes gives their volume.
-2D shapes have area, whereas 3D shapes have surface area.
-Surface area means the area of all the faces of the 3D shape.
 Some examples of 3D shapes are cube, cuboid, cone, cylinder.
 We can see many real-world objects around us that resemble a 3D shape.
 For example, a book, a birthday hat, a coke tin are some real-life examples of 3D shapes.

 What is a Face, Edge, and a Vertex in a 3D Shape?